nidheekamble/DoYouHaveTheKey/README.md

 As on 24th November 2018:
 * The 'Give Up' option does what it is supposed to.
 Alongside, it throws a list or errors on the console
 * The 'Next' button doesn't add the entered word to the cell; throws a similar list of errors as in the aforementioned case
-* The timer for the countdown is incompletely implemented.
+* The timer for the countdown is incompletely implemented (bottom-right).
 (To be updated)

 ### Progress